-- 11.2 The person presiding at a Meeting has, in the event of an equality of votes, a second or casting vote. - s.
-370(2) of the Act. - 11.3 Where the Chairperson declines to exercise, or fails to exercise, their second or casting vote, in the event of an equality of votes, the motion being voted upon is lost. - 11.4 Omitted.
+11.2 The person presiding at a Meeting has, in the event of an equality of votes, a second or casting vote.

+- 11.3 Where the Chairperson declines to exercise, or fails to exercise, their second or casting vote, in the event of an equality of votes, the motion being voted upon is lost. - 11.4 Omitted.